pivotal-cf/kiln/README.md

 tile.
 There are very few reasons a tile developer should want to do this, but if you do, you can include these extra files here.
 The flag can be specified multiple times to embed multiple files or directories.

+##### `--final`

+The `--final` flag is to bake a final release tile.
+When passing the --final flag, Kiln creates a baked record file with metadata like source revision SHA, tile version, kiln version and file checksums.
+This bake record file will be created under bake_records folder.
+This bake record file can later be used to re-bake the tile.

 ##### `--forms-directory`